MontyOharra/pdf_extract_and_translate/docs/DESIGN.md

 ## Overview

-An interactive CLI system for extracting text from PDF and image files, with support for both typed and handwritten text, followed by automatic language detection and translation.
-Built with a plugin architecture for ability to switch between translation and extraction provides
+An interactive CLI system for extracting text from PDF and image files, with support for both typed and scanned text, followed by automatic language detection and translation.
+Built with a registry-based architecture for flexibility in choosing extraction and translation engines.

 ## Goals

-- Extract text from PDF and image files (digital text and handwritten/scanned)
+- Extract text from PDF and image files (digital text and scanned/OCR)
-- Automatically detect source language
+- Automatically detect source language(s) in extracted text
+- Handle multilingual documents (line-by-line language detection and translation)
 - Translate to user-specified target language
-- Support multiple extraction and translation engines via plugin architecture
+- Support multiple extraction engines via registry pattern
 - Provide an intuitive interactive CLI experience
 - Follow Test-Driven Development (TDD) practices
 - Demonstrate clean architecture and separation of concerns

 ## Architecture

-### Plugin-Based Design
+### Registry-Based Design

-The system uses abstract base classes to define interfaces, allowing multiple implementations to be registered and selected at runtime.
+The system uses abstract base classes to define interfaces, with a registry pattern for managing multiple implementations.
 This provides:

 - **Extensibility**: Easy to add new extractors or translators
 - **Flexibility**: Users can choose the best tool for their needs